Machine Uptime Monitor User Manual

 This sensor supports configuration while in Run Mode.
 We call this configuration OTF or On the Fly.
 This configuration is initiated by a sensor_mode message from the Sensor with the mode of FLY.
 These messages are sent over the standard Run Mode wireless network so there is no need to change the Wireless Gateway nodes mode or manually manipulate the buttons on the sensor.

-This FLY message tells Node-Red that the sensor is ready for configuration changes.
+FLY messages are sent once an hour and on boot and tell Node-Red that the sensor is ready for configuration changes.
 Node-Red has two seconds to respond with a configuration or extend this temporary configuration mode.

 If you have a Wireless Device node with Auto Config and OTF Config corresponding to the sensor that sent the FLY message then Node-Red will begin configuring that sensor according to the settings entered on the Wireless Device node.